 Resources / Path for advanced practitioners

-- How can you expect winning a hackathon with out mastering these algorithms – XGBoost (R), XGBoost (Python), Random Forest, Gradient Boosting
+- How can you expect to win a hackathon without mastering these algorithms – XGBoost (R), XGBoost (Python), Random Forest, Gradient Boosting

 - Here are a few tips to improve performance of your machine learning models

-- Go through past tips and tricks from all the past hackathons on Analytics Vidhya.
+- Go through the past tips and tricks from all the past hackathons on Analytics Vidhya

-By this time, you have all the technical resources you need to make a killing in a hackathon.
+At this point, you should have all the technical resources you need to make a killing in a hackathon.
 But, mastering the art of winning a hackathon actually takes much more than these technical skills.
 I have included a few (behavioural) tips from my experience.
 You can also read the tips from some of the past winners here.

 - Get into a routine – A lot of people believe that hackathons are about pushing yourself hard during the hackathon.
 It might work well in short hackathons which last less than 24 hours.
 But this backfires, if you are in longer form of hackathons.
 I can’t tell how many times I have seen teams putting an all nighter on first few nights of a hackathon only to have a completely exhausted brain during the later (and more critical period) of a hackathon.
 This is almost a recipe for disaster in long form hackathon.
 The best advice I can give you is to create a routine starting today and then follow it for the next 14 days to come.
 If you prefer to sleep at night, isolate yourself from distractions during the day and make the most of them.
 If you are a person who is more active at night – get 6 – 8 hours of sleep in the preparation phase and stick to same routine during the hackathon.
 Don’t disrupt your routine and sleep patterns if the hackathon runs for a few days.